 I have no complaints regarding the battery performance of xFyro xS2.
 These work as advertised and offer decent battery performance.

 xFyro says that xS2 works on Bluetooth 5.0 and has a 10-meter wireless range.
-However, in my usage that spanned over 10 days, I witnessed frequent connection drops with sound going AWOL from one earbud for one or two seconds.
-This was pretty annoying.
-I tested it with my MacBook Air, iPhone XS, and OnePlus 5T but the issue was persistent in all the devices.
+In my usage that spanned over 10 days, I witnessed some connection drops with sound going AWOL from one earbud for one or two seconds.
+The drops were not very frequent but it was pretty annoying.

 Setting them up is a task in its own.
 First, you have to pair the primary earbud (could be left or right) with your smartphone and then pair the buds together.
 Also, you can use one earbud if you want.
 For it, you need to power off both earbuds manually and then turn on the bud that you want to use and pair it with your smartphone.
 This is, again, a time-consuming process.